ARMmbed/lora-docs/docs/intro-to-lora.md

     <span class="images">![Putting the LoRaWAN authentication keys in mbed_app.json](assets/ttn15.png)<span>Correct keys set in `mbed_app.json`</span></span>

+1. Under `lora.phy` specify the channel plan for your region.
+A list of possible values is listed under '[Selecting a PHY'](https://github.com/ARMmbed/mbed-os-example-lorawan#selecting-a-phy) in the docs.

 #### Sending the value of the PIR sensor

 To send the current value of the PIR sensor (whether it sees movement), in the Online Compiler: